gerstner-hub/libcosmos/README.md

 Common Pitfalls
 ---------------

-### Valgrind fails with `ApiError: clone3(): Function not implemented`
+### Valgrind fails with `ApiError: clone3(): Function not implemented` or similar

-*libcosmos* currently uses the `clone3()` system call for creating child processes, which is not yet fully supported neither by `glibc` nor by `valgrind`.
-For this reason running *libcosmos* programs in `valgrind` that use `cosmos::proc::clone()` will fail.
+*libcosmos* currently uses some newer systems calls like the `clone3()` system call for creating child processes, which aren'it yet fully supported neither by `glibc` nor by `valgrind`.
+For this reason running *libcosmos* programs in `valgrind` that use these features will fail.
 You can still try a build with address sanitizer to achieve similar runtime error checking as with valgrind.

 **Update**: Starting with library version 0.2 there is a transparent fallback in the `ChildCloner` class to using `fork()` when Valgrind is detected during runtime.
 This fallback has a couple of disadvantages in terms of efficiency and difficult error handling situations, but typically allows to run Valgrind on program using libcosmos without worrying to much.

+The same issue can also happen when working with pidfds (`ProcessFile` class).
+There is a transparent fallback in place for `pidfd_send_signal` as well.

 State of Development
 ====================